open-cluster-management-io/governance-policy-addon-controller/README.md

 changes.
 The `kind-load-image` target will re-build the image, and load it into the kind cluster.
 The `kind-regenerate-controller` target will update the deployment manifests with any local changes (including RBAC changes), and restart the controller on the cluster to update it.

+In general, the addon-controller will revert changes made to its managed ManifestWorks, to match what is rendered by the helm charts.
+To more quickly test changes to deployed resources without rebuilding the controller image, the `policy-addon-pause=true` annotation can be added to the ManagedClusterAddOn resource.
+This will enable changes to the ManifestWork on the hub cluster to persist, but direct changes to resources on a managed cluster will still be reverted to match the ManifestWork.

 ### Running Tests